Oatmeal Date Bars Recipe with an Instructional Video

 Prepare Date Filling

-- Chop dates into small chunks.
+- Chop dates into small chunks.2 Cups Dates, pitted and chopped

 - Bring to a boil, stir often.
 Reduce to a simmer and cook until mixture is thickened, stirring occasionally (approximately 4 – 6 minutes)